pooyanjamshidi/pooyanjamshidi.github.io/index.md

     <tr>
         <td> <span class="label success">1/10/22</span></td>
-        <td> I am honored and humbled to be among the recipient of <a href="https://www.sc.edu/about/offices_and_divisions/research/news_and_pubs/news/2022/2022_Breakthrough_Awards_Announcement.php">University of South Carolina's 2022 Breakthrough Stars Award</a>.
-I owe this recognition to so many people, including brilliant graduate students and postdocs at AISys, my colleagues in the computer science and engineering department, my collaborators around the globe, and my dear family without their support none of these was even imaginable.
+        <td> I am honored and humbled to be among the recipient of <a href="https://www.sc.edu/about/offices_and_divisions/research/news_and_pubs/news/2022/2022_Breakthrough_Awards_Announcement.php">UofSC's 2022 Breakthrough Stars Award</a>.
+I owe this recognition to so many people, including brilliant graduate students and postdocs at AISys, my colleagues at UofSC, my collaborators around the globe, and my dear family without their support none of these was even imaginable.
         </td>
     </tr>